Korvillo/Korvillo/README.md

 - 👋 Hi, I’m @Korvillo
 - 👀 I’m interested in learn programming
-- 🌱 I’m currently learning Httml, css, java.
+- 🌱 I’m currently learning Html, css, java.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...